aoussou/cs224n/assignment1/readme.md

 The link given to download the pretrained weights for question 4 in the original `get_datasets.sh` file is broken.

-At this time, link works: https://github.com/nate-parrott/squad/raw/master/data/glove.6B.50d.txt.zip The get <code>get_datasets.sh</code> file of this repository has been modified accordingly.
+At this time, the following link works: https://github.com/nate-parrott/squad/raw/master/data/glove.6B.50d.txt.zip The get <code>get_datasets.sh</code> file of this repository has been modified accordingly.